workingDog/NominatimSwift/README.md

 # Nominatim data API Swift client library

-[Nominatim](https://nominatim.org/release-docs/develop/) is a tool to search OSM data by name and address and to generate synthetic addresses of OSM points (reverse geocoding).
+[Nominatim](https://nominatim.org/release-docs/develop/) is a tool to search OpenStreetMap (OSM) data by name and address and to generate synthetic addresses of OSM points (reverse geocoding).

 **NominatimSwift** is a small Swift library to connect to the [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/) server.